RustFestEU/blog.rustfest.eu/_posts/2019-07-12-barcelona-announcement.md

 ## Call for papers

-Stay tunned for more information on this regard in the coming weeks!
+Stay tuned for more information on this regard in the coming weeks!
 We're looking forward to reading your amazing proposals for this Barcelona edition!

 ---